-Wholesale vehicle revenue and unit sales volume fluctuations are typically a result of new and used retail vehicle unit volumes that generate additional trade-in vehicle volume that we are not always able to sell as retail used vehicles and choose to sell at auction.
+Wholesale vehicle revenue and unit sales volume fluctuations are typically a result of retail new and used vehicle unit sales volumes that generate additional trade-in vehicle volume that we are not always able to sell as retail used vehicles and choose to sell at auction.
 Whenever possible, we prefer to sell a used vehicle through retail channels rather than wholesaling the vehicle at auction.

-In the years ended December 31, 2015 and 2014, compared to the respective prior years, wholesale unit volume as a percentage of total used unit volume (retail plus wholesale) declined 110 basis points and 50 basis points, respectively.
-This shift toward retailing a higher percentage of our used inventory contributed to higher levels of gross loss per wholesale unit, as the remaining wholesale vehicles are typically lower in quality/value.
+Wholesale vehicle revenue, gross loss and unit sales volume increased due to higher levels of wholesale activity as a result of elevated inventory levels during the first quarter of 2016.
+Wholesale vehicle unit sales volume as a percentage of total used vehicle unit sales volume (retail plus wholesale) increased 230 basis points as we optimized our used vehicle inventory for current consumer demand heading into the fourth quarter.